 - Trouble remembering

 - Unusual headaches

 If you are experiencing any of these symptoms of a nervous system disorder, our expert neurologists and neurosurgeons can help.
 At Aurora Health Care, we can help diagnose the cause and will work with you to determine a treatment plan.

 Exploring Nervous System Disorders

-Our neurologists treat all kinds of nervous system problems, including:
+Our neurologists treat many nervous system problems, including:

-- Acoustic neuroma: A benign tumor on the acoustic nerve that affects your sense of hearing and balance.
+- Acoustic schwannoma: A benign tumor of the acoustic nerve that affects your sense of hearing and balance.

 - Carpal tunnel syndrome: A common disorder caused by compressed, irritated nerves, leading to pain, tingling and numbness in your hand and wrist.

 - Peripheral nerve disorders: Damage to peripheral nerves (nerves located outside your brain and spinal cord) that causes numbness, pain, burning, tingling, muscle weakness and sensitivity to touch.
 These disorders are usually caused by injury or illness such as AIDS, diabetes or lupus.